“I met the man who orchestrated my downfall in a Soho nightclub. He began his attack bearing a benign smile and two glasses of champagne.”

 “This is a highly enjoyable book with just the right balance of all the elements needed to make it a satisfyingly great read. it really does deserve 5 big shiny, glittery stars!”

-Musical Theatre actress Tara is down on her luck and in need of a job.
-When terminally ill octogenarian Kitty invites her to take over the running of her former dance academy in the old fashioned resort of Hookes Bay, Tara thinks she found her guardian angel.
-But it soon becomes very clear Kitty is being far from benevolent as Tara becomes unwittingly embroiled in the old lady’s elaborate plot to save her family’s derelict seaside pavilion.
+Musical theatre actress Tara Wakely is down on her luck and in desperate need of a job.
+When octogenarian Kitty Keaton invites her to take over the running of her former dance academy in the old-fashioned resort of Hookes Bay, Tara thinks she’s found her guardian angel.
+However, it soon becomes apparent Kitty is being far from benevolent as Tara becomes unwittingly embroiled in the old lady’s elaborate plot to save her family’s derelict seaside pavilion.
 When Tara finds herself falling for Dominic, the dedicated conservationist who shares Kitty’s passion, if not her motives, for restoring the old seafront theatre, she realises saving the pavilion could provide the chance to salvage her career.
 But only if she can pull off the performance of a life-time…

 Inspiration Behind The Story